You can use this engagement for teaching content standards in science, math, reading, writing and art.

 - Local feed store

-- Local university
+- Nearby university

 - Murray McMurray Hatchery – before I found a friend who raised chickens, I ordered from them.
-They were expensive, but reliable.
+They were expensive but reliable.

 You are also going to need to find someone to ‘adopt’ the chicks – they are not pets and will need to have a home with someone with a chicken coop for them to live in.